aspose-words/Aspose.Words-Documentation/en/cpp/getting-started/licensing/_index.md

 {{% alert color="primary" %}}

 Please note that you must have a stable Internet connection for the correct use of the Metered license, since the Metered mechanism requires the constant interaction with our services for correct calculations.
-For more details, refer to the [“Metered Licensing FAQ”](https://purchase.aspose.com/faqs/licensing/metered/) section.
+For more details, refer to the [Metered Licensing FAQ](https://purchase.aspose.com/faqs/licensing/metered/) section.

 {{% /alert %}}